 After retiring from the depot, Bill moved to the nearby town of Susanville.
 He was suffering from chronic lung disease.
 Shortly after entering the Lassen Community Hospital for treatment, he developed pneumonia and died there on August 23, 1988, a week after his 75th birthday.
 His obituary states there were no known survivors.
 Another source indicates he never married.

 He is buried in the veterans section at the Diamond Crest Cemetery in Johnstonville, California, a small town just southeast of Susanville.

-Dorothy was 19 years old when she married Herman Bosch on June 19, 1935, in Queens, NY.
+Dorothy was 19 years old when she married Herman Henry Bosch on June 19, 1935, in Queens, NY.
 Herman was born in Brooklyn on August 12, 1913.
 He was working as an automobile mechanic when he enlisted in the army in 1943 and served as a Staff Sergeant during World War II.
 He was 5' 10" tall, weighed 150 pounds, with brown hair, blue eyes and a light complexion.
 He also had a noticeable scar on his upper lip.
-I have no evidence that they had any children.
+I have no evidence that Dorothy and Herman had any children.
 When Dorothy's mother Susan was sent to Creedmore Psychiatric Hospital around 1935, 10-year-old Arline was sent to live with Dorothy and Herman.